Dating Questions And Answers To Help You Succeed

 The internet has made it easier to find your soulmate.
 Thanks to the internet, you don't have to be limited by geography or coincidence to find a good match.
 You can date more people and match with someone based on your personality and interests.

 With that said, there are a few disadvantages to online dating: first, the over-saturation.
 If you're seeking a long-term relationship, you may have to parse through an abundance of messages from people who are not actually searching for the same thing (but claim they are).
 If you are primarily interested in dating people who meet a limited set of criteria, you might have a lot of competition to go up against.
-Don't put all your dating eggs in one basket.
+Consider not putting all your dating eggs in one basket.
 Try going to places where there are more like-minded people, such as conventions.
-Use more websites than just a dating site.
+You may find it helpful to use more websites than just a dating site.
 Online dating can be worth it, but it's one tool out of many.

 When should I ask them on a date?